In Stirling Logo. Navigates to main index.

 8 miles North west of Stirling, on A84

-Tel: 01786 841742
+Tel 01786 841742

-doune castle near stirling Guarding one of the main routes between Stirling and the Highlands, Doune castle played an important role in governing Scotland.
+Guarding one of the main routes between Stirling and the Highlands, Doune castle played an important role in governing Scotland.

 Robert Stewart died in 1320 and his son Murdoch inherited the role of Regent of Scotland.
 Murdoch was imprisoned , then beheaded when James I returned from captivity in England.
+James I believed his family had done too little to secure his release.
+Doune Castle was confiscated by the Crown and was used as a royal hunting lodge.

-the river teith from doune castle The best preserved medieval castle in Scotland lies South of where the River Teith and the Ardoch Burn meet.
+The best preserved medieval castle in Scotland lies South of where the River Teith and the Ardoch Burn meet.

 The Stewarts used the castle as a country retreat from Stirling.
 The castle was occasionally used by Mary Queen of Scots and was held by men loyal to her until 1570.